SpicePayne/devops-group18/Use Cases/Use_Cases_All_City_Reports.md

 ## CHARACTERISTIC INFORMATION
 **Goal in Context**
-As a Data Analyst, I want to view the top N populated cities within a specific region so that I can identify major regional hubs and compare patterns of urban concentration across regions.
+As a Data Analyst, I want to view the top N populated cities within a specific region so that I can identify major regional hubs and compare patterns of urban concentration across regions for the organization.

 **Scope**
 World Population Reporting System